gregzb/advent_of_code_2020/README.md

 # Advent of Code 2020

-My goal this year is to complete all 25 challenges, even if not immediately
+Finished all 25 days using Python3.8 :)

 Using Python3